jasoncfleming/wp-azure-cognition/readme.md

 == Description ==

-This plugins uses Microsoft Azure Cognitive Services to automatically add alt text to images, both for new uploads and in bulk for old images.
-It also allows for dictation by Azure's Bing
+This plugins uses Microsoft Azure Vision API to automatically add alt text to images, both for new uploads and in bulk for old images.
+It also allows for dictation by Azure's Bing Speech API if a key is input.

 == Installation ==

 Install it like any other plugin, no special actions required.
-1. Upload `ms-accessibility-tools` folder to the `/wp-content/plugins/` directory
+1. Upload `wp-azure-cognition` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Ready to use.
-To configure - go to the Accessibility Tools section
+To configure - go to the Azure AI section

-== Common Problem ==
+== Common Problems ==

 If using Azure Web Apps, be sure to not use relative URLs in your wp-config.php file.